Here’s the DL on this story:

 People want to hear debt payoff stories, but they often don’t want to accept that paying off debt isn’t super fun.
 It’s not glamorous, or sexy, and it’s often boring and frustrating.
 It’s why a lot of people fail and give up and live their lives in debt.

 For those who have good credit and few other options, there is debt consolidation.
 By consolidating your debt, you can lower your monthly payments, pay just one creditor, and pay less in interest because you’re consolidating at a lower rate.
-A company I like and recommend for this is Payoff, who specializes in helping those with lots of high interest credit card debt.
+A company I like and recommend for this is Upstart, who specializes in helping those with lots of high interest credit card debt.

 Or watch the Awkward Money Chat video with Robin, a woman who paid off $33,000 in four years via the use of a traditional debt consolidation company.
 Her story is awesome!